ericvoid/robdd/README.md

 Background
 ==========

 This code was originally written for monography (back to 2006) in PHP language.
-I know that's awful (for plenty of reasons).
-But I spent a few hours in the last two days to translate it into Python.
+I was mentored by Silvio do Lago Pereira PhD - http://www.ime.usp.br/~slago/

+I know that using PHP for AI is awful (for plenty of reasons), but I choose that language because I had experience with it and it wouldn't be a hindrance to the progress of the monography.

-The current code is a translation from the PHP code.
-It has few ajustments; curly braces are gone, there are tuples and more powerful list manipulation methods.
+The current code is a translation of the PHP original code to Python.
+It has few ajustments; curly braces are gone, there are tuples and more powerful list and dictionary manipulation methods.

 The greatest change during this translation is that I completely discaded a Memoizing class.
-It was possible to completely replace it combining the dictionary with tuples.
+It was possible to completely replace it using a dictionary with tuple-keys.

-I actually do not have the PHP code files anymore, just a print version of it O.o!
+I actually do not have the source code in PHP anymore, just a print version of it O.o!

 Future Dev